tencentyun/intlcloud-documents/product/计算/GPU 云服务器/购买指南/价格总览_intl.md

 ## Billing

 **Pay-per-use**: Fees are charged every hour on the hour with no need to pay in advance.
 A GCC instance includes network, storage (system disk and data disk), and hardware (CPU, memory, and GPU).
-For more information on the network price, see [Network Price Overview](/doc/product/213/509).
-For more information on the disk price, please see [Disk Price Overview](/doc/product/213/2255).

 ### Computing GN8 instance